 I love the smell of Stinking Roger, but my neighbour says it’s a weed to get rid of.
 Please do tell me what use I can make of it.

 Just like other marigolds, you can save the seed of Stinking Roger.
 You can grow it as a green manure to enrich the soil in vegetable and flower beds.
 Dig the young plants in when they are 20-30cm tall and still soft and juicy.
-It’s a pleasant, aromatic task.
-If you keep the soil moist for a fortnight, the decomposing Stinking Roger liberates thiocyanate gas that biofumigates soil, killing root knot nematodes.
+I find the odour somewhat overwhelming on warm afternoons, it’s more pleasant in the morning.
+Dig it into the soil and keep the ground moist for a fortnight, decomposing Stinking Roger liberates thiocyanate gas that biofumigate soil.
+It kills root knot nematodes.
 Mustard, French and African marigolds can be used the same way.

 I’ve just made my version of Ocopa, a traditional Peruvian dish of boiled eggs and potatoes served on lettuce with a pesto-like Huacatay sauce made with Stinking Roger.
 I liked it.
-The flavour of marigolds is the same as their scent, although they lose their scent during the preparation of the sauce.
+The flavour of marigolds is the same as their scent, although they lose their aroma during sauce preparation.